wanxiang2/wanxiang2/README.md

 # Hi, I’m WanXiang!

 <img align="left" alt="UB" width="100px" style="padding-right:10px;" src="https://media.bizj.us/view/img/2690091/suny-ub-logo*1200xx1200-675-0-63.jpg" />
-I am a Computer Science student at University at Buffalo.
+<p>I am a Computer Science student at University at Buffalo.
 I have experience with Django, React, Git, and SQL, as well as multiple programming languages such as Python, Java, JavaScript, C, and C++.
-I have also gained valuable research experience after interning in the Natural Language Processing lab of Virginia Commonwealth University.
+I have also gained valuable research experience after interning in the Natural Language Processing lab of Virginia Commonwealth University.</p>

 ---